 However, for this type of crossover to occur, you need a very robust database of member-specific information to draw from.
 Ideally, you want to ‘map out’ your community in terms of job role, geography, skills, and needs.
 If you have all this information at your fingertips, it becomes much easier to tap into your alumni pool when you identify mutually beneficial opportunities.

 The number one rule for sweetening the deal is to remember that there has to be something in it for the alumni member.
-Even the most motivated person who left the company on excellent terms won’t be lining up to help you achieve your business goals if you can’t show them what’s in it for them.
+Even the most motivated person who left the company on excellent terms won’t be lining up to help you achieve your business goals if you can’t show what’s in it for them.

 3. Make The Business Case To Get Approval